Ordination of women in the Anglican Communion: Australia

 In 1992, the general synod of the Anglican Church of Australia approved legislation allowing dioceses to decide whether to ordain women to the priesthood.
 In the same year, 90 women were ordained in Australia and three others who had been ordained overseas were recognised.

 While the ordination of women to the diaconate and priesthood had been raised in Australia in the 1960s and earlier; during the 1980s and 1990s there was significant ongoing debate in the Anglican Church of Australia about the ordination of women, especially to the priesthood, with bills put to the General Synod to enable ordination.
 The debate and arguments for and against were reported in the mainstream media as well as in church newspapers.
 Individual bishops, dioceses, clergy and churches spoke and wrote publicly about their support or rejection of female deacons and priests.
 Advocacy organisations formed for and against the proposal to ordain women including (for) Anglican Women Concerned, Action Group for Women's Ordination, the Movement for the Ordination of Women, Men, Women and God: Christians for Biblical Equality, Women and Holy Orders? in Adelaide and (against) Women Against the Ordination of Women, Association for Apostolic Ministry, Equal but Different, the Union of Anglican Catholic Priests, South Australia and the Campaign for the Historic Anglican Male Priesthood in Brisbane.

 By 2025 only two (Sydney and North-West Australia) of the 23 dioceses have never ordained women as priests.
 A third diocese (Armidale) has ordained two women as priests but limited their service to the Anglican girls school and does not ordain women as priests for its churches.

 South Africa

 Also in 1992, the Anglican Church of Southern Africa authorised the ordination of women as priests and, in September that year, Nancy Charton, Bride Dickson and Sue Groves were ordained in the Diocese of Grahamstown.

 England

 Also in 1992, the General Synod of the Church of England passed a vote to ordain women as priests; however, it proved controversial.
 The Act of Synod, passed in 1993, along with further legislation, allowed parishes to not accept ordained women.
 In 1994 England's first thirty-two women were ordained as priests.
 The experience of the first women priests and their congregations was the premise of the television programme The Vicar of Dibley.
 The legality of the ordination of women in the Church of England was challenged in civil courts by Paul Williamson and others.
-By 2004, one in five priests was a woman.
+By 2004, one in five Church of England priests were women.